publishpress/library-wordpress-reviews/README.md

 ```

 The library should be initialized in the method of your plugin that load the main WordPress hooks.
 You can add it to the main class fo the plugin.
-When instantiating it you have to pass 2 params: the plugin slug (the same one used in the URL of the WordPress repository) and the plugin's name.
+When instantiating it you have to pass 3 params: the plugin slug (the same one used in the URL of the WordPress repository), the plugin's name and the logo url (optional).

 Pro plugins doesn't require this library, if they use they embed the free plugin.
 If you instantiate this library on both free and pro plugins, users will probably see duplicated banners.